 Last Updated On:

-But obtaining referral traffic is not easy, especially if you are a newbie and/or you lack authority.
+But obtaining referral traffic on Google Analytics is not easy, especially if you are a newbie and/or you lack authority.
 And all of your referral traffic might not be legit.
-Sometimes, a lot of the total referral traffic you receive is nothing but spam.
+Sometimes, a lot of the total traffic you receive is nothing but referral spam.